 Your uniqname is used for access to multiple systems at U-M, so changing it can be time-consuming, particularly if you have administrative or elevated access to data or systems.
 Please consider carefully if you are contemplating a uniqname change and plan ahead to minimize disruption.
+Our apologies for the difficulty of uniqname changes.
+We are working to simplify the process, but for now we must manually update multiple systems.
+The ITS Service Center will work through the process with you as quickly as possible.

 During processing of a uniqname change, you may lose access to some systems for up to five business days.